Abstract

 }

-Solve the problem using symphony solver.
+Alternatively the symphony solver can be used.
 The time_limit parameter is used to control maximum execution time.
 Optional parameter gap_limit can be used for early-stopping.

 result <- solve_model(model, with_ROI(solver = "symphony",